Making decisions about unplanned pregnancies

 Keep the baby

-You can have the baby either with a partner or as a single parent.
-See your doctor as soon as you can for information about what to do next.
+You can choose to have the baby either with a partner or as a single parent.

-Read more about maternity care option in Australia, pregnancy check-ups, screening and scans and how to tell people you are pregnant.
+Read more about maternity care options in Australia, pregnancy check-ups, screening and scans and how to tell people you are pregnant.

 Adoption permanently transfers all legal rights and responsibilities for the baby to their adoptive parents.